Get notified of page updates

 Treatment for people with tumors that are HER2-low who:

-• received chemotherapy in the adjuvant setting and whose cancer came back within 6 months of completing chemotherapy
+• received chemotherapy in the setting and whose cancer came back within 6 months of completing chemotherapy

 HER2-low